Auteur: Popularization and influence

-As early as his 1962 essay "Notes of the auteur theory", published in the journal Film Culture, American film critic Andrew Sarris translated the French term la politique des auteurs, by François Truffaut in 1955, into Sarris's term auteur theory.
-Sarris applied it to Hollywood films, and elaborated in his 1968 book, The American Cinema: Directors and Directions 1929–1968, which helped popularized the English term.
+As early as his 1962 essay "Notes on the auteur theory", published in the journal Film Culture, American film critic Andrew Sarris translated the French term la politique des auteurs, by François Truffaut in 1955, into Sarris's term auteur theory.
+Sarris applied it to Hollywood films, and elaborated in his 1968 book, The American Cinema: Directors and Directions 1929–1968, which helped popularize the English term.

 Via auteur theory, critical and public scrutiny of films shifted from their stars to the overall creation.
 In the 1960s and the 1970s, a new generation of directors, revitalizing filmmaking by wielding greater control, manifested the New Hollywood era, when studios granted directors more leeway to take risks.
 Yet in the 1980s, upon high-profile failures like Heaven's Gate, studios reasserted control, muting the auteur theory.

 Criticism

 Pauline Kael, an early critic of auteur theory, debated Andrew Sarris in magazines.
-Defending a film as a collaboration, her 1971 essay "Raising Kane," examining Orson Welles's 1941 film Citizen Kane, finds extensive reliance on co-writer Herman J. Mankiewicz and on cinematographer Gregg Toland.
+Defending a film as a collaboration, her 1971 essay "Raising Kane", examined Orson Welles's 1941 film Citizen Kane, asserting extensive reliance on co-writer Herman J. Mankiewicz and on cinematographer Gregg Toland.

 Richard Corliss and David Kipen argued that a film's success relies more on screenwriting.
 In 2006, to depict the screenwriter as the film's principal author, Kipen coined the term Schreiber theory.

 To film historian Georges Sadoul, a film's main "author" can also be an actor, screenwriter, producer, or novel's author, although a film is a collective's work.
 Film historian Aljean Harmetz, citing classical Hollywood's input by producers and executives, held that auteur theory "collapses against the reality of the studio system".

-In a feminist criticism, Maria Giese in 2013 alleged that the auteur theory is biased to males, as the pantheons of auteurs barely include a woman.
-This may reflect the sheer scarcity of women as directors, with about 7% of directors being women among the 250 highest-grossing films in 2016.
+In 2013, Maria Giese critiqued the lack of American women who are considered to be within the pantheon of auteur directors.
+She argues that there is no shortage of non-American women directors that could be considered auteurs, and lists Andrea Arnold, Jane Campion, Liliana Cavani, Claire Denis, Marleen Gorris, Agnieszka Holland, Lynne Ramsay, Agnes Varda, and Lina Wertmuller as being among them, but goes on to say that women are rarely afforded financing for films in the United States.
+Giese argues women in the US are rarely allowed to direct unless they are already celebrities, and that they are rarely afforded proper budgets.
+She cites women as making up less than 5% of American feature film directors, while the Hollywood Reporter stated that only about 7% of directors were women among the 250 highest-grossing films in 2016.